 - 12.5M useful negative statements about 545K entities from various types (mostly people, literature work, and sport events). - [HERE] **

 Description: order-oriented peer groups created as inputs for dataset **.

 - 6.2K useful negative statements about the most popular 2.4K people. - [HERE]

-Methodology used: pattern-based query log extraction method in AKBC 2020 paper.
+Methodology used: pattern-based query log extraction method.

 - 1K mturk-annotated negative statements - [HERE]

 [Format: ROW_ID[tab]S_ID[tab]S_LABEL[tabl]S_TYPE[tab]CORRECTNESS_LABEL], retrived from *.

 We make our peer-based inference method public, for users to try it on their own tabular datasets.

 We provide three sample datasets and their useful negations, on: Turing award winners, U.S. presidents, and hotels in India.